References for

 General Conference of the Methodist Episcopal Church in

-Minneapolis, Minn., in 1912, a delegate from Andrews
+Minneapolis, Minn., in 1912,

-Church introduced a resolution recognizing Anna Jarvis as
+recognizing Anna Jarvis as

 the founder of Mother's Day.
 It suggested that the second

-Sunday in May be observed as Mother's Day.
+be observed as Mother's Day.

 Mother's Day received national recognition on May 9,

 1914.
-On that day, President Woodrow Wilson signed a
+On that day, President Woodrow

-joint resolution of Congress recommending that Congress
+Wilson signed a joint resolution of Congress recommending

-and the executive departments of the federal government
+departments of the federal government observe Mother's

-observe Mother's Day.
-The next year, President Wilson was
+Day.
+The next year, President Wilson

-observance.
+national observance.

 Howe, Julia